SyedGH/Data-Warehouse/README.md

 -----
 ## Lab 2 - External Tables

 Run DDL to create four external tables on the CSV data files, which are already in cloud object storage.
+(While running the below query, you would need the AWS S3 bucket path - ASK YOUR TRAINER)

 ```sql
 drop table if exists flights_csv;